Tense moments in Situation Room as Biden oversaw raid on ISIS leader that was months in the making – KION546

 Qurayshi himself rarely left the building and his “human shields,” officials said, save for occasional baths on the roof.

+The objective was to capture Qurayshi alive.
+He had revealed valuable information when the US detained him in Iraq in 2008, and there was a distinct possibility he could do so again, this time as the head of ISIS.
+Adding to Qurayshi’s perceived intelligence value was the fact that while in US custody, “he sang like a canary,” a top former counterterrorism official familiar with the interrogation reports said.

+“Investigators gained enormous insights about [al Qaeda in Iraq] because of what he told them,” said Ambassador Nathan Sales, the US coordinator for counterterrorism at the State Department under President Donald Trump.

-US officials “of course” considered the prospect he might detonate himself during the operation, in the same way ISIS leader Abu Bakr al-Baghdadi did during the raid that killed him in 2019.
+US officials “of course” considered that Qurayshi might detonate himself during the operation, in the same way ISIS leader Abu Bakr al-Baghdadi had done during the raid that killed him in 2019.
+It was Biden himself who had asked about the possibility that Qurayshi would be armed with a suicide vest or other type of explosive.

 That is precisely what happened.
 Inside the Situation Room, Biden received a report of a “significant explosion,” which officials say ultimately killed Qurayshi and his family.

-“That happened fairly early in the operation” the official explained.
+“That happened fairly early in the operation,” the senior administration official explained.
 From there, things ran in a “linear fashion,” and all deaths and casualties were a result of actions of members of ISIS, the White House alleged.

 The blast occurred before any US forces entered the building, destroying the third floor and sending bodies into the surrounding area.